-The proposed bill amends the Code of West Virginia to create a new felony offense of indecent exposure, specifically targeting adults who intentionally expose their sex organs or anus to individuals under the age of 16 for sexual gratification.
-The bill clarifies that indecent exposure includes the willful display of one's nude genitalia and removes the previous exemption for breastfeeding, which is now considered unnecessary.
-Enhanced penalties are established for repeat offenders, with a third offense leading to felony charges, fines up to $3,000, and imprisonment for one to five years.
-Furthermore, individuals convicted of this new offense will be required to register as sex offenders.
+This bill amends the Code of West Virginia to create a new felony offense of indecent exposure aimed at individuals who intentionally expose their sex organs or anus to minors under 16 for sexual gratification.
+It clarifies the definition of indecent exposure by specifying the body parts involved and removes the previous exemption for breastfeeding.
+The legislation introduces enhanced penalties for repeat offenders, with a third offense leading to felony charges, fines up to $3,000, and imprisonment for one to five years.
+Additionally, those convicted of this new offense will be required to register as sex offenders, with updated registration requirements that mandate in-person registration and detailed personal information.

 Statutes affected: Introduced Version: 61-8-9